sidshetty/sidshetty/Readme.md

 ### Hi there, I'm Sid  👋

-## I'm an experienced Developer and Lead!
+## I'm an experienced Frontend Developer and Lead!

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to contribute to high quality software